AliAmmar01/Apache-Web-server-Setup-on-Kali-Linux/README.md

-### Introduction:
+## Introduction:
 I set up an Apache web server on Kali Linux VM to host a 'Hello World' website.
 Then, I accessed the website from another Kali Linux VM and sniffed the network traffic and analyzed it using Wireshark.
 #### Task 1:
 Apache Web Server Set up on Kali Linux VM (Kali 2) and HTML Web Page Creation:
-I installed the Apache Web Server on “Kali 2” using the command:
+I installed the Apache Web Server on “Kali 2” using the command: <br>
 						***apt install apache2***

 ![[Pasted image 20241009235442.png]]